×

 Galaxy

-LMC SMC NGC 2419 Triangulum Omega Centauri M32 Terzan 1 Koposov 2 M80 M110 Andromeda Galaxy NGC 6397 M4 star cluster Milky Way Galaxy Perseus Arm Carina Nebula Eta Carinae Eagle Nebula Ring Nebula Omega Neblus UY Scuti Horsehead Nebula Canopus Pollux Van Maanen's Pleiades Aldebaran Betelgeuse Tau Ceti Antares Vega Capella Arcturus Ran Achernar Rigel Acrux Luyten 726-8 Gacrux A Cenbtauri B Procyon Lalande 21185 Wolf 359 WISE 0855-0714 Sirius Luihman 16 Barnard's Alpha Centauri A Proxima Centauri Oort Cloud Heliopause Sedna Voyager 1 Voyager 2 Dysnomia 20070 OR10 Termination Shock Eris Pioneer 10 Kuiper Belt Makemake Hi'iaka Actaea Namaka Haumea Salacia New Horizons Arrokoth Pioneer 11 Pluto Charon Nix Hydra Neptune Oumuamua Vanth Orcus Neptune Trojans Triton Titania Ariel Uranus Lapetus Titan Rhea Saturn Pholus Chiron Chariklo Hylonome 2011 QF99
+LMC SMC NGC 2419 Triangulum Omega Centauri M32 Terzan 1 Koposov 2 M80 M110 Andromeda Galaxy NGC 6397 M4 star cluster Milky Way Galaxy Perseus Arm Carina Nebula Eta Carinae Eagle Nebula Ring Nebula Omega Nebula UY Scuti Horsehead Nebula Canopus Pollux Van Maanen's Pleiades Aldebaran Betelgeuse Tau Ceti Antares Vega Capella Arcturus Ran Achernar Rigel Acrux Luyten 726-8 Gacrux A Cenbtauri B Procyon Lalande 21185 Wolf 359 WISE 0855-0714 Sirius Luhman 16 Barnard's Alpha Centauri A Proxima Centauri Oort Cloud Heliopause Sedna Voyager 1 Voyager 2 Dysnomia 2007 OR10 Termination Shock Eris Pioneer 10 Kuiper Belt Makemake Hi'iaka Actaea Namaka Haumea Salacia New Horizons Arrokoth Pioneer 11 Pluto Charon Nix Hydra Neptune Oumuamua Vanth Orcus Neptune Trojans Triton Titania Ariel Uranus Iapetus Titan Rhea Saturn Pholus Chiron Chariklo Hylonome 2011 QF99

 (Uranus Trojan)

-Umbriel Oberon Hidalgo Amycus Elatus Ka'epaoka'awela Dione Tethys Calisto Io Jupiter Europa Ganymede Jupiter Trojans Vesta Ceres Pallas Asteroid Belt Ganymed Amor Hygiea Jupiter
+Umbriel Oberon Hidalgo Amycus Elatus Ka'epaoka'awela Dione Tethys Callisto Io Jupiter Europa Ganymede Jupiter Trojans Vesta Ceres Pallas Asteroid Belt 1036 Ganymed Amor Hygiea Jupiter

 Greeks